Ramachandra-2k96/RBIDatabase/readme.md

-# Django Project Installation Guide
+# RBIDatabase Project Installation Guide

 Welcome to our RBIdatabase project!
 In this guide, we'll walk you through the steps to install and run our project from GitHub.
 Let's get started!